A great storyline, with beautiful graphics, yet Akaneiro mobile slot doesn’t quite have what it takes to defeat the forces of darkness.

 Yet, as we started playing we immediately saw the huge flaw in this Akaneiro video slot.

 That’s what will draw you in.
 As you load this machine, you’ll meet a bizarre set of characters, all set to the backdrop of late Edo Japan.

-First up is Red Riding Hood (who is wild and comes with a 2x multiplier… but not often).
+First up is Little Red Riding Hood (who is wild and comes with a 2x multiplier… but not often).
 She’s the legendary founding member of an ancient group of elite demon hunters known as the Order of Akane.